 A weekend around Argyll: Part 222nd July 2008

-So after getting a few things that needed doing out of the way, the day was clear for walking once I had decided where to go.
-With Sunday public transport and my exertions the day before, I was left in a quandary but ended up plumping for Kerrera.
+So, after getting a few things that needed doing out of the way, the day was clear for walking once I had decided where to go.
+With Sunday public transport and my exertions the day before, I was left in a quandary, and ended up plumping for Kerrera.
 Even if I might have felt that I wasn’t making the most of the sunny weather, it was no mistake.
-I had been there before, on a sodden soggy Friday in November 2002.
-That time, I did catch it in a dry interlude but it just didn’t compare with the way that I found it this time around.
-The way there was the same as before: a one or two mile walk out of Oban and a short ferry ride across the Sound of Kerrera to the island.
-The obvious thing to have done was to repeat the circular walk around the south of the island but I was more mindful of time on this occasion.
+I had been there before, on a sodden, soggy Friday in November 2002.
+That time, I did catch it in a dry interlude, but it just didn’t compare with the way that I found it this time around.
+The way there was the same as before: a one or two-mile walk out of Oban and a short ferry ride across the Sound of Kerrera to the island.
+The obvious thing to have done was to repeat the circular walk around the south of the island, but I was more mindful of time on this occasion.
 What happened was that I went for a more freestyle wander around the middle of the island, taking the opportunity to savour the views all around me.

 Kerrera’s position does give it countless advantages when it comes to seeing what surrounds it.
 The highest point of the island may not exceed 200 metres above sea level, but it really does punch above its weight on the scenery stakes.
 It really came as a surprise to me that you could see inland as far as Ben Cruachan, and that’s near Tyndrum and Dalmally!
 Looking seaward, Mull does not loom as much in the vistas as you might think but, rather, it’s parts of the mainland like Morvern, Ardgour, Sunart and Ardnamurchan that really supply the main mountainous backdrop to the seascapes filling the senses.
 Those views really were more noteworthy than the freestyle wandering that I did, I ended up near the summit of Barr Dubh at one point on my visit.
 Otherwise, it was a case of following tracks for parts of their lengths.